Carnival of Souls: Release

-WOR-TV in New York City used to broadcast the film intact in a late night timeslot in the 1960s.
-The scenes cut by the theatrical distributor include a scene where Mary stops at a gas station and discusses the carnival building with the attendant, a longer dialogue sequence between the minister and carpenter and an extra scene where the doctor talks to the landlady.
+WOR-TV in New York City used to broadcast the film intact in a late-night time slot in the 1960s.
+The scenes cut by the theatrical distributor include a scene where Mary stops at a gas station and discusses the carnival building with the attendant, a longer dialogue sequence between the organ factory boss and a carpenter, and an extra scene where the doctor talks to the landlady.
 In 1989, the film was screened at festivals across Europe and the United States, affording it renewed public interest, and it has subsequently appeared at numerous Halloween film festivals.

-Prints of Carnival of Souls vary in length from 78 minutes in theatrical release to 84 minutes in the original cut.
+Prints of Carnival of Souls vary in length, from 78 minutes in the theatrical release to 84 minutes in the original cut.
 While some sources have erroneously listed the film at a 91-minute-runtime, Michael Weldon stated in The Psychotronic Video Guide to Film that the original theatrical cut of the film ran approximately 80 minutes.
 He also stated that the director's cut, which runs 84 minutes, is "the best and most complete version we'll ever see."